 Communication during uncertainty is vital.
 As I said above everyone is worried about Brexit and what it might mean for their jobs and their future.
 Staying silent and ignoring your employees concerns could make things much worse and lead to under performance or worse people leaving because they assume that no news is very bad news.
 Communicate with your employees regularly, let them know that you are taking the current situation seriously and that you are doing everything you can to ensure that the company is prepared for whatever may come and that whatever happens you will be doing your best ensure everyone gets through it.
 Even if all you can say is that you are just as uncertain as they are stay visible and active to your employees so that know at least you are taking things in hand.

 Uncertainty can be difficult and stressful for leaders just as much as it is for everyone else and when under pressure it can be easy to lose sight of how others may be feeling.
 Remembering to be compassionate and kind to those around you is a key skill in a modern emotionally intelligent leader.
 Research has shown that the relationship between kindness and leadership is a key area for our well-being as individuals, for the success of our organisations, and for the future of our global community, and remembering to be kind will make sure that relationships within the organisation don’t suffer under the strain.

-The Emotional Intelligence Questionnaire (EIQ) and EIQ 360, developed by Prof Victor Dulewicz and Prof Malcolm Higgs, helps assess and develop individuals’ levels of emotional intelligence across 7 key domains.
+The Emotional Intelligence Questionnaire (EIQ) (sample report here) and EIQ 360, developed by Prof Victor Dulewicz and Prof Malcolm Higgs, helps assess and develop individuals’ levels of emotional intelligence across 7 key domains.

 Fingers crossed we will all soon have some clarity on what will happen next and will be able to make concrete plans for the suture of organisations but in the meantime it’s important to prepare and ensure that your organisation and its people have the mindset to tackle uncertainty successfully.